kobus-v-schoor/dotgit/docs/encryption.rst

 dotgit allows you to encrypt files that you don't want to be stored in plaintext in your repo.
-This is achieved by encrypting the files with GnuPG with its default symmetric encryption (AES256 at the time of writing on my machine) before storing them in your repo.
+This is achieved by encrypting the files with GnuPG with its default symmetric encryption (AES256 on my machine at the time of writing) before storing them in your repo.
 You can specify that a file should be encrypted by appending ``|encrypt`` to the filename in your filelist, for example::